dvollrath/StudyGuide/ideas/proddynamic.md

 g_A = \theta \frac{L_R^{\lambda}}{A^{1-\phi}}.
 $$

 The growth rate of productivity depends on the ratio of workers used to do all those fixed tasks associated with innovation, R&D, or building new firms relative to the level of productivity.
 This is a dynamic setup that tells us how $g_A$ reacts, and hence how that ratio will evolve.

-Dynamics, everything gets us back to stable s.s. where

-$$
-g_A = \frac{\lambda}{1-\phi} g_R = \frac{\lambda}{1-\phi} g_L.
-$$

 That's similar to what we got in the simpler setup, where $g_A$ is proportional to $g_L$, but here modified by those parmaeters that dictate how fixed costs evolve.
 The last thing we'll do is define

 {: .assumption }
 >The fraction of total workers, $L$, doing fixed cost work, $L_R$, is $0<s_R<1$, or